gfifhy/onecrop-spring/README.md

 # Onecrop

-Onecrop is an agricultural e-commerce platform designed to connect businesses to clients (B2C).
+Onecrop is an agricultural e-commerce platform designed to connect farmers to clients.
 It facilitates the seamless exchange of goods and services in the agricultural sector, offering a modern, user-friendly platform for both sellers and buyers.

 ## Table of Contents
 - [Introduction](#introduction)